wjpoom/SPEC/README.md

 - [ ] Release the testing set of SPEC benchmark
 - [ ] Release the evaluation code of SPEC

+## :clap: Acknowledgement
+This repository is built upon [ARO](https://github.com/mertyg/vision-language-models-are-bows).
+Thanks for the well-organized codebase.

 ## :black_nib: Citation
 If you use our code or data in this repo, or find our work helpful, please consider giving a citation: